How to use the 3D View in Garden Planner

 You can change where you are looking by clicking and dragging.
 To move use the arrow keys (cursor keys) to move forward, backwards, left and right.

 To move the camera up use X

 To move down use Z

 On the left of the 3d view you will see the 3d settings.
-If nothing has been selected you will see the general settings shown to the left.
+If nothing has been selected you will see the general settings shown above.